lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     An example query of the DC2 Object catalog.

 **Manipulating the plotted data and converting fluxes to magnitudes**:
-Once the data were retrieved by executing "search" on the query above, the manipulation of the plotted data can be done by selecting the single gear "settings" icon above the active chart.
+Once the data were retrieved by executing "search" on the query above, the manipulation of the plotted data can be done by selecting the single gear "Plot Parameters" icon above the active chart.
 This will result in an opening of a pop-up window as illustrated in the next figure.
 This example shows how to plot the data using magnitudes rather than fluxes.
-Currently, the tables contain fluxes (no magnitudes).
+Currently, the tables contain only fluxes (no magnitudes).
 In the future, magnitudes will be available.

 To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary